 If a lender tries to garnish your wages without a court order, contact an attorney immediately.

 READ MORE: Is my payday lender licensed in my state?

-As we’ve established, tribal payday loans also bring with them the many downsides of traditional payday loans – and then some.
+Tribal payday loans have the same downsides as traditional payday loans – and then some.

-They’re just as, if not more, expensive than their traditional counterparts, with Annual Percentage Rates (APRs) well into three digits.
+They’re even more expensive than their traditional counterparts, with annual percentage rates (APRs) well into three (or even four) digits.

 On every tribal lending site, you’ll see a disclaimer that says something akin to the following: “This is an expensive form of borrowing and is not intended to be a long-term financial solution.”

-And yet Plain Green, LLC offers repayment terms between ten and twenty-six months, depending on your loan balance.
-That inherent contradiction is the perfect demonstration of the danger of tribal payday loans.
+Plain Green, LLC offers repayment terms between 10 to 26 months, depending on your loan balance.
+That perfectly demonstrates the danger of tribal payday loans.

 Whatever you do, don’t let yourself get sucked into a long-term, high-interest payday loan.
 Interest always compounds with time, and the results will be disastrous.